-So far we have written several pieces about Romany gipsies as their stories have popped up during our research when writing A Right Royal Scandal (On Special Offer right now, follow the highlighted link), which is the true story showing the family connection between the Romany community and the British royal family.
+So far we have written several pieces about Romany gypsies as their stories have popped up during our research when writing our book, A Right Royal Scandal (On Special Offer right now, follow the highlighted link), which is the true story showing the family connection between the Romany community and the British royal family.

 In this post, we will simply recount Princess Victoria’s journal entries from exactly 180 years ago this week and in the next, we will piece together more about the family she encountered and their Georgian origins.